Adventures in a Messy Life

 Then I had my mastermind self thinking, “Yes children, now you see the point of this lesson.”

-Zebulon fails to take the land of Canaan
+Zebulon fails to take the land

 And the sadness continues.

-At this point I apparently got tired of taking variations of the same picture over and over again.
+At this point, I apparently got tired of taking variations of the same picture over and over again.
 So for the sake of brevity.

 Naphtali, Asher, and Dan all failed miserably.
 They went in, got part of the job done, and then didn’t finish the job.